Page last updated: April 13, 2021

 The province has indicated that the COVID-19 vaccine will be rolled out in three key phases.

 Phase One began in high risk areas of Ontario in late 2020.
-As part of the local implementation of Phase 1, a very limited supply of vaccine has started to arrive to HPEPH.

 - As we are alerted that shipments of the vaccine are coming to our region, we will work to ensure it is administered efficiently and equitably to priority populations.